Cubs vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Sonny Gray (4-0) to the mound for his eighth start this season.
+- Joe Ryan (5-1) will take to the mound for the Twins and make his eighth start of the season.

+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Gray has seven starts in a row of five innings or more.
+- Ryan has seven starts in a row of five innings or more.

 |Opponent